LuanGB/PIUM/README.md

 > ruby main.rb

 ## Using:
-* add: Adds User to specified database
+* create: Create User to specified database

 * rm: Removes User from specified database

-* aru: Assign Role to User: assigns one of the presetted roles to a user on a given database
+* add: Add Role to User: assigns one of the presetted roles to a user on a given database

-* lu: Lists all Users from specified database and respective attributes

-* ld: Lists all Databases currently managed by PUMI
+* list: Lists all Users and respective attributes or lists all Databases currently managed by PIUM

-* cmd: displays this message

 * help: displays commands usage

-* exit: Quit PIUM"
+* exit: Quit PIUM

 ## Commands Usage:

-- add \<username> \<password> \<database> \[options]
+- create \<username> \<password> \<database> \[options]

 	* options list: